Ananya2001-an/DevOps/yaml.md

 Benefits:

 * Human readable
 * Strict syntax and indentation.
-Using tools like “ValidKube” you can validate YAML files easily.&#x20;
+Using tools like “ValidKube” you can validate YAML files easily.
 * Easily convertible to JSON or XML
 * Preferred for representing complex data
 * Parsing is easy